lj8128/os-kernel/bootloader/notes.md

 compiled in raw binary machine code.

 We will further discuss some of these comparative advantages of the UEFI below in passing.
-But we will completely neglect the problem of how a bootloader might be written to interface with a UEFI firmware.
+But we will neglect the problem of how a bootloader might be written to interface with a UEFI firmware.

 ## Preliminaries: The BIOS